 Avoid as much as you can.
 Make sure you have a proper ventilation system if you REALLY have to do it.
 Also, wear gloves if possible.

 Try to avoid using products that have warning labels about toxicity.

 Ideally, you should get the help of your partner because of the fact, pregnancy is the only time when they are actually willing to help.

-7. Not emptying bladder while Urinating
+7. Not emptying bladder while Urinating or holding on

 Due to a full down belly, the bladder does not get empty on its own every time you do for a pee.
 The simple tip is to lean forward to put pressure on your bladder and pee.
 This way it will help your bladder to get empty and it would significantly reduce the chances of getting UTI just because you are pregnant.

 Secondly, drink plenty of water, and if you get UTI often, start using a peri bottle for better cleaning.
 Especially, if you are using a toilet for number 2.

 Once you deliver your baby (Vaginal or C-section), your nurse is going to give you one to use for washing.
 So, why not start using the peri bottle now.

 You may or may not notice implantation bleeding or spotting in the earliest weeks of pregnancy.
 But for some of you notice a stain on your panty gets super stressful.
 Besides spotting during the first trimester being normal, you should never ignore bleeding at any stage of pregnancy.
 Always talk to your doctor about your concerns.